hmcts/prl-e2e-tests/e2e/tests/citizen/createCase/C100/TestCoverage.md

 ## Journeys

 All journeys start with first creating the case and then navigating through the screening sections.
+The plan to test the permutations pf relationships is to restrict the applicant relationship and then try all other relationships for respondent or other person.

+- E.G For top journey, we only ever select applicant relationship as Mother or Father, and then for respondent and other we'd do one journey with each option

 ### Top Row